jancordeiro/atonweb_plugin/README.md

-# WP Aton Web :keyboard:
+# Aton Web Plugin :keyboard:
 ---
 A script tools to customize your WordPress dashboard for your clients and some extra functions.